National research indicates that approximately 95% of students in Collegiate

 A significant threat to our youth, Substance Use Disorder often develops and takes off during adolescence.
 Treatment services to support addiction recovery for youth are sparse and often do not provide comprehensive, up-to-date care – the current system leaves patients and families with nowhere to turn for the appropriate lifesaving and life-changing treatment.

-In partnership with The Children’s Foundation, we’ve granted almost $400,000 into collegiate recovery programming.
+In partnership with The Children’s Foundation, we’ve granted over $400,000 into collegiate recovery programming.

-We are currently funding seven colleges in Michigan: University of Michigan, Michigan State University, Central Michigan University, Ferris State University, Oakland University, Mid-Michigan College & Washtenaw Community College.
+We are currently funding nine colleges and universities in Michigan: University of Michigan, Michigan State University, Central Michigan University, Ferris State University, Wayne State University, Oakland University, Olivet College, Mid-Michigan College and Washtenaw Community College.
 Each engagement is different and is dependent on the needs of the school, and ranges from counseling, housing, scholarships, dedicated space, training, and events.

 National research indicates that approximately 95% of students in Collegiate Recovery programs maintain their recovery, yet not all Michigan colleges are able to offer a robust school-supported and sanctioned program.